Moving to Edinburgh From London

 Even so, many people looking for a quieter lifestyle and to settle down are deciding to move to quieter cities in the UK.

 Edinburgh is a fantastic city in Scotland.
-It’s full of character, beautiful architecture and has a slower pace of life than London.
+It’s full of character, and beautiful architecture and has a slower pace of life than London.

 This article is a guide to moving to Edinburgh from London.